PROFILE

 and Omar Bongo became President.

-In March 1968, Bongo declared Gabon a
+In March 1968, Bongo declared Gabon a one-party

-one-party state by dissolving the BDG and
+state by dissolving the BDG and establishing a

-establishing a new party--the Parti
+new party--the Parti

 Democratique Gabonais (PDG).
-He invited all

-Gabonese, regardless of previous political
+He invited all Gabonese, regardless of previous

-affiliation, to participate.
-Bongo was elected
+political affiliation, to participate.
+Bongo was

-President in February 1975; in April 1975, the
+elected President in February 1975; in April

-office of vice president was abolished and
+1975, the office of vice president was abolished

-re-elected President in December 1979 and
+was re-elected President in December 1979 and

 November 1986 to 7-year terms.
 Using the PDG as